Otago Rail Trail

 Don't forget, this is largely desert country, with smatterings of open farmland and rocky outcrops.
 Although beautiful, it can be unforgiving if you're not prepared.
 The rewards, though, are obvious.
 Nowhere else in the country will you find as much living history quite like you will along the Rail Trail.
 Old sluices, abandoned shacks, the remnants of the historic gold mining towns, it's all here, and it's all free.

 Distances between towns varies greatly.
 For day walkers, there are car parks at Middlemarch, Rock & Pillar, Hyde, Daisybank, Waipata, Ranfurly, Wedderburn, Oturehua, Lauder, Chatto Creek and Clyde.
-For those doing multi-day treks, booking ahead for accommodation is essential, and there are companies who will forward your luggage to your desired destination.

 The official Otago Central Rail Trail website contains information on how and where to hire bikes, the many special excursions which take the hassle out of organising a multi-day trip, and also details the many highlights along the way.
 It will also provide you with invaluable tips on what to wear, what to take with you, and what to expect, as you explore this impressive, and very beautiful part of Otago.